You are currently viewing Best United Kingdom travel tips (from a local)

 How much to budget to travel to the UK?

-Allowing £55 per day (90$C), including accommodation, is a good starting point for budget travelers.
+Allowing $68 (£55) per day, including accommodation, is a good starting point for budget travelers.
 Don’t forget to also budget correctly by deducting all you would’ve spent at home anyway.

-Hostels, B&Bs, and rooms to rent can be found for under £50 a night, with the cheapest beds in hostel dorms going for just £5 per night.
+Budget hotels, rooms to rent, and hostels can be found for under $62 (£50) a night, with the cheapest beds in hostel dorms going for just $6 (£5) per night.
 In the countryside, you’ll find many pubs and inns with rooms available for a reasonable price.

 Unsurprisingly, as a rather expensive (and also popular) destination, the UK is not among the best spots to maximize your Marriott points, the best hotel rewards for Canadians.
-There are exceptions, like the Moxy Aberdeen hotel at under 12,000 points per night (48,000 points for 5 nights with the Marriott “Stay for 5, Pay for 4” benefit), but that one is only appealing if you have a car as it’s a bit far from the city for example.
+There are exceptions, for example the Moxy Glasgow SEC hotel for as low as 11,200 points per night (56,000 points for 5 nights with the Marriott “Stay for 5, Pay for 4” benefit).

 What food to try in the UK?